elliohow/fMRI_ROI_Analysis_Tool/docs/usage.rst

 =====
 .. contents:: :local:

-This page will first explain key concepts of fRAT and then will give instructions on how to use fRAT to:

-#.
-Create a voxel-wise tSNR map
-#.
-Convert this voxel-wise map into an ROI based map
-#.
-Produce figures and statistically analyse this data

 .. note::
     It is recommended that the fRAT is first ran using the files in the ``example_data`` folder to test whether the project dependencies are correctly installed.
 This folder also gives demonstrates the input necessary for the fRAT and